Climb to Mt. Kinabalu’s Low’s Peak, the Roof of Borneo at 4,095m

 To climb mighty Mt.
 Kinabalu is to climb the towering icon of Sabah’s natural history and successful conservation.

 At 4,095m Mt.
-Kinabalu is one of the highest peaks in the region, the highest in Malaysia and the Roof of Borneo.
+Kinabalu is the highest peak in South East Asia between the Himalayas and Irian Jaya.
+It is the highest in Malaysia and the Roof of Borneo.
 It’s the undisputed jewel in the crown of Kinabalu National Park, a protected area spanning 753.7 km2 and Malaysia’s first World Heritage Site designated by UNESCO in December 2000.

 Climbing Mt.
 Kinabalu is a tough physical challenge, although not a technical climb as such.
 The average climber will make it to Laban Rata, located at 3,333m in about 4 – 6 hours.